sanzor/Ctesiphon/README.md

 `{ "client_x" , [ { "channel1":"set" } , {"channel2","set"} , {"channel3","set"} ] }`

-We will first test if the `ClientId` matches with the one in redis.If posiitive we will test if the target channel is already present in the redis hashset.
+We will first test if the `ClientId` matches with the one in redis.If positive we will test if the target `Channel` is already present in the redis hashset.

-If all is fine we will use the `SubscribeAsync` method for the target `Channel` providing the message handler.
-(The way we want our incoming messages to be treated ; in our case they are added to the `outboundQueue`)
+If all is fine we will use the `SubscribeAsync` method for the target `Channel` providing  the `OnRedisMessageHandler` as the required argument.

 On any type of failure we will  write in the `outboundQueue`  a `SERVER_RESULT` type of message with the specific error message.

 **Unsubscribe Handler**